AndersDeath/diary2/000-current.md

 # 15 Dezember - Freitag - Berlin - 451 Tag der Einwanderung

 Today I visited a barbershop so it was not a perfect experience as fo me.
 Surely specialists for eastern Europe and caucas much better.
 The price was hight, the outcome wasn't so.
 Unfortunately I also lost in Berlin today.
-I put other address to google maps
+I put other address to google maps accidentally.